AnujPancholi/fullstackopen2020-part3/README.md

 I'm not a front-end dev and I wasn't familiar with server-side templating, so I used [this article](https://medium.com/@waelyasmina/a-guide-into-using-handlebars-with-your-express-js-application-22b944443b65) to set up handlebars as my default templating engine in express and achieved the result that the exercise asked for.

+## Exercise 3.3

+Implemented a simple endpoint that takes the `id` as a URL param, and if it isn't found in the data object, returns an http status code of **404** which corresponds to "not found".